nkitku/js_starter/README.md

 - open .vscode/learn_js.code-workspace in vscode editor
 - run `npm install` in repo
 - it will ask you to install some extension, install it
-- install [Cascadia Code](https://github.com/microsoft/cascadia-code) font if u don't have already
+- install [Cascadia Code](https://github.com/microsoft/cascadia-code) font if you don't have already
 - create a src folder in repo to code inside it
 - start hacking :)